 2.11.3 We cannot assist you in the visa renewal process and will not issue a CAS for visa renewals, unless the following conditions are met:

-2.11.5 Whilst we will provide every support to assist students through the visa renewal process, we cannot take responsibility for the outcome of renewal applications.
+2.11.4 Whilst we can provide some support to assist students through the visa renewal process, we may not always be able to assist you and we cannot take responsibility for the outcome of renewal applications.

 2.12.1 We will normally withdraw sponsorship of your visa if your studies are formally interrupted for any period of time, including, without limitation, interruptions arising from: